magento/merchdocs/src/live-search/install.md

 ### Query limits

 - Live Search does not have access to the full taxonomy of the category tree, which makes some layered navigation search scenarios beyond its reach.
 - Live Search uses a unique GraphQL endpoint for queries to support features such as intelligent faceting and search-as-you-type.
-Although similar to the [Magento GraphQL API](https://devdocs.magento.com/guides/v2.4/graphql), there are a few differences and some fields may not be fully compatible at this time.
+Although similar to the [Magento GraphQL API]({{ site.devdocs_url }}/guides/v2.4/graphql), there are a few differences, and some fields may not be fully compatible at this time.

 ### PWA beta release

-- The beta release of PWA for Live Search does not support [eventing](https://devdocs.magento.com/shared-services/storefront-events-sdk.html).
+- The beta release of PWA for Live Search does not support [eventing]({{ site.devdocs_url }}/shared-services/storefront-events-sdk.html).
 - The following product attributes are not supported by GraphQL when used in relation to the beta release of [PWA](https://developer.adobe.com/commerce/pwa-studio/): `description`, `name`, `short_description`

 ### Not supported at this time